Last Update: Thursday, May 8, 2008

 faire un voyage - to take a trip

-faire les courses - to run errands
+faire les courses - to go (grocery) shopping

 faire des achats - to go shopping